 - Having the right mobile configuration.
 The websites that have the right mobile configuration tend to rank higher than the ones that don’t.
 You can elect to have a responsive web design, dynamically served pages or separate URL's for desktop and mobile devices.

 - Having a mobile-friendly label on the app's website.
 Having a mobile-friendly label on the app's website increases the ranking of both the app and its landing page in search engine results, especially Google.

 - Optimising keywords for mobile-friendly webpages and desktop webpages separately.
 69% of keywords rank differently when searched on a mobile device.
 So, for websites that use dynamic serving or separate URL's, separate keywords can be used such that mobile-friendly web pages and Desktop web pages can have different keywords.

 - Use of Backlinks.
-This is a popular method often promoted by Neil Patel.
-He suggests that backlinks can greatly improve the app ranking by increasing its organic visibility.
 This will usually involve using popular tools to scan for backlinks used by a competitor.
 Once you have identified the backlinks the competition is using, then you can approach the same sites for backlinks.
 These sites can either reject or approve the backlinks request depending on your approach or relationship with the sites’ owners.

 - Indexing and Deep Linking.
 Indexing and deep linking for android and iOS apps increased an app's ranking in both search result pages and Android platforms.
 It allows content from deep within an app to appear in search results.
 These kinds result entries are aptly named deep links.